-RHS Chelsea Flower Show Trends 2019
+RHS Chelsea Flower Show trends for 201929 May

 It’s the world’s most iconic horticultural show, loved by the royals, celebrities, and the public.
 We take a look at the most popular looks and trends from this year’s RHS Chelsea Flower Show.

 The wonderful hexagon paving stones immediately draw the eye, but once you start to look at the concepts behind the garden you can see how much thought and consideration went into creating such a sustainable garden.
 The paving was made from a local sandstone, highlighting the wonderful British stone materials available on our doorstep.
 The trees were specifically selected for their resilience to future climate change; and the garden perfectly demonstrated the environmental, social, and economic benefits of public parks.
 The key structural plants were chosen for their suitability to the Manchurian climate – featuring species such as honey locust and white mulberry.
 This garden perfectly combined shape, proportion, colour, water, and design with a unique twist, making it a firm favourite among the visitors.

 The Japanese designer is renowned for his vibrant style and breath-taking gardens, and 2019 was no exception with his artisan garden winning gold.
 As well as forming vast numbers of moss balls by hand, Ishihara’s talented team also hand-painted each of the stones at the front of the garden, making them look glossy and wet.
 The planting in the garden is based on Ikebana, which is a traditional form of Japanese flower arranging dating back to the 15th century.
 Ikebana focuses on how the individual stems and branches fill and fit into the space around it, and the way that the plants are cut.
 This unique approach ensured that Mr. Kazuyuki’s garden was once again a true show-stopper.

 The Donkey Sanctuary: Donkeys Matter by Christina Williams and Annie Prebensen